 Change can only happen when we hold ourselves and those around us accountable.
 The only way to eliminate gender discrimination is to understand how we place people in specific boxes or categories that only create separation and general negativity.

 Everyone needs to work towards understanding their own unconscious bias.
-Once we can acknowledge and actively change our behaviour, we can help others become more inclusive.
+Once we can acknowledge and change our behaviour, we can help others become more inclusive and create a workplace that promotes gender equality and enables more women to feel supported even in fields dominated by men.

-We spend so much time at work that as we train ourselves to recognise gender discrimination in the workplace, our efforts will ripple out into other areas of society.
+If we spend more time actively training ourselves to recognise gender discrimination in the workplace, our efforts will ripple out into other areas of society.
 By helping women thrive at work, we help them succeed everywhere.